If We Were Villains: Plot

-The evening before he is due to be released on parole after serving ten years for an unspecified crime, Oliver Marks is approached by the lead investigator on his case, Detective Colborne.
-Suspicious of the official story, Colborne announces his retirement from the police force and asks Oliver to finally tell him the truth.
+The evening before he is due to be released on parole after serving a decade for an unspecified crime, Oliver Marks is approached by Detective Colborne, the lead investigator on his case.
+Suspicious of the official story, Colborne announces his retirement from the police force and asks Oliver to tell him the truth.
 Oliver accepts but requests that Colborne not act upon what Oliver will tell him.

 In 1997, Oliver is in his fourth and final year at the prestigious Dellecher Classical Conservatory, where he resides with his six classmates in a small dormitory called the Castle.
 As underperforming students are purged every year, the seven of them are the only fourth-year acting students remaining.
 The night before auditions for Julius Caesar, one of the students—Alexander—suggests that the auditions are pointless as all seven have been consistently typecast — the hero (James), the villain (Alexander), the tyrant (Richard), the temptress (Meredith), the ingénue (Wren), and the unlucky two consigned to bit parts (Oliver and Filippa).
 When they receive the cast, Alexander's predictions are revealed to be correct.

-However, the situation changes at the annual Halloween performance, a select few scenes from Macbeth fourth year students traditionally perform each year.
+However, the situation changes at the annual Halloween performance, a select few scenes from Macbeth fourth-year students traditionally perform each year.
 Each student is mailed an envelope containing their casting assignment and the scenes to prepare, as well as instructions not to share the information with any of their peers.
 Oliver is assigned the part of Banquo and is surprised to see James, rather than Richard, appear as Macbeth on Halloween night.
 After the show, the students throw a party during which a drunk and jealous Richard ends up attacking James, nearly drowning him in the lake where the play was staged.
 Richard reluctantly apologizes, and the group tries to brush off the assault.

-However, in the coming weeks, Richard grows more violent and begins to attack his fellow students, including his girlfriend Meredith, James, and Oliver, onstage during Caesar.
+In the coming weeks, Richard grows more violent and begins to attack his fellow students, including his girlfriend Meredith, James, and Oliver, onstage during Caesar.
 Oliver, Alexander, and James decide to fight back during Caesar's death scene, which quickly spirals out of control.
 At the cast party, Richard punches a student who had been flirting with Meredith.
-He proceeds to call Meredith a slut and gets in a physical argument with her as well.
-Afterwards, Oliver seeks out Meredith to comfort her, and the two end up having sex.
+He proceeds to call Meredith a slut and gets into a physical argument with her as well.
+Afterward, Oliver seeks out Meredith to comfort her, and the two end up having sex.